micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 5.md

 Now the sons of Reuben the firstborn of Israel--he _was_ indeed the firstborn, but because he defiled his father's bed, his birthright was given to the sons of Joseph, the son of Israel, so that the genealogy is not listed according to the birthright;

 ###### 2
-yet Judah prevailed over his brothers, and from him _came_ a ruler, although [^a]the birthright was Joseph's--
+yet Judah prevailed over his brothers, and from him _came_ a ruler, although the birthright was Joseph's--

 ###### 3
 the sons of Reuben the firstborn of Israel were Hanoch, Pallu, Hezron, and Carmi.